-Health Insurance is increasing at approximately 1.0% for medical premiums this year.
+Health Insurance is budgeted to increase approximately 1.0% for medical premiums this year.
 This is substantially less than what we have had in the past.
 Any increase has to be paid for from the discretionary money from the State.
 The State does not specifically reimburse the District for any portion of our healthcare premiums.
 The General Fund projection of our premiums with the increase for FY 2018 is budgeted at \$2,144,800.
 This is approximately an increase of \$81,000 over FY 2017.
-We have an insurance meeting on May 1 to determine what our increases would be.